Rule Engine Threshold Tuning & Optimization

 return AdjudicationOutcome.APPROVED

-async def _check_quantity_limits(self, payload: NCPDPClaimPayload) -> AdjudicationOutcome:
+async def _check_quantity_limit(self, p: NCPDPClaimPayload) -> AdjudicationOutcome:

-qty_per_day = payload.quantity_dispensed / payload.days_supply
+qty_per_day = p.quantity_dispensed / Decimal(p.days_supply)

-if qty_per_day > self.config.max_quantity_multiplier:
+if qty_per_day > self.config.max_quantity_per_day:

 return AdjudicationOutcome.FINANCIAL_REVIEW